 Exams - 20% each.
 Multiple-choice and open-ended questions for mid-term and comprehensive final.
 You may be expected to write code on the exams.
-All exams will be proctored.
+All exams are proctored and on paper.

 Weekly Quizzes - 10% of grade.
 Each week of class will begin with a quiz to measure student comprehension of material and encourage you to absorb your reading and weekly videos.
 The lowest 2 grades will be dropped; this is the provision for days you are sick or miss the quiz or whatever.
 There is no makeup for missed quizzes and reference materials are not allowed.